-The data management plan describes:
+The data management plan contain information about the following:

 Research Council of Norway, the EU, ERC, and other funders require the submission of a data management plan.